The dial to a clock is also known as the face of the clock. It is the part where the numbers are that tell you the time of day.

 Round gold clock dial in either Arabic or Roman numerals.
 Please remember to remove the protective plastic coating from the Round gold clock dial before use.
 The sized listed below are the overall width from side to side.

 6inch (154mm) Round-Roman-Metal Dial that is German made.
 5 inch wide (127mm) time track diameter, metal dial with black Roman numerals on a Ivory time track.
-This dial can be drilled for any mechanical clock movement.
+Drilling for this dial is available for any mechanical clock movement.

 Round banjo clock dial in Roman numerals for quartz or mechanical clock movements.
 7-1/2" outside diameter with a 6-1/4" time track.
 Black roman numerals silk screened on a white background on steel.
 Typically used on #5 Banjo clocks.

 6-inch-Round-Dial 141-031, 141-041 Silver-Trim made in Germany.
 Drilled to fit the winding arbors of a 141 or 150 series Hermle clock movement.
 Has the feet on the back side to lock into the front plate of the clock movement.